awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 **\.com\.ar**
 You must complete and submit a form to AWS Support\.
 See [Changing the owner of a domain when the registry requires a Change of Domain Ownership form](#domain-update-contacts-domain-ownership-form)\.

-**\.com\.au**
-Change the owner, either programmatically or by using the Route 53 console\.
-See [Updating contact information for a domain](#domain-update-contacts-basic)\.
-Then complete the following process to complete the ownership change:

-1. Both the old and new registrants must click the link in the email they receive from *noreply@domainnameverification\.net* to their listed email addresses\.
-If this isn't completed within 14 days, you have to start the process again\.

-1. After the registrants have completed the verification, the ownership change process is initiated\.

-1. Both the old and new registrants must click the link in an additional email they receive from *noreply@emailverification\.info* to their listed email addresses\.
-If this isn't completed within 14 days, you have to start the process again\.

-1. After the responses are confirmed, the owner change in the registry will be processed in a short time without any further confirmation\.

 **\.com\.br**
 You must complete and submit a form to AWS Support\.
 See [Changing the owner of a domain when the registry requires a Change of Domain Ownership form](#domain-update-contacts-domain-ownership-form)\.